NFL playoff schedule: Bracket, matchups, TV info

 That's the number of NFL teams that are headed to the NFL postseason, which begins next week.
 The regular season concluded Sunday, with the final division titles and last playoff berths determined during a thrilling 14-game slate.

-Joining the Baltimore Ravens, San Francisco 49ers, Detroit Lions and Kansas City Chiefs as division winners were the Tampa Bay Buccaneers, Houston Texans, Dallas Cowboys and either the Buffalo Bills or Miami Dolphins, who play for the AFC East title on Sunday Night Football.
+Joining the Baltimore Ravens, San Francisco 49ers, Detroit Lions and Kansas City Chiefs as division winners were the Tampa Bay Buccaneers, Houston Texans, Dallas Cowboys and Buffalo Bills.

 Stay in the game with the latest updates on your beloved Boston sports teams!
 Sign up here for our All Access Daily newsletter.

-Clinching a wild-card spot alongside the Cleveland Browns, Philadelphia Eagles and Los Angeles Rams were the Buffalo Bills, Pittsburgh Steelers and Green Bay Packers.
+Clinching a wild card spot alongside the Cleveland Browns, Philadelphia Eagles and Los Angeles Rams were the MIami Dolphins, Pittsburgh Steelers and Green Bay Packers.

-The AFC wild-card matchups were determined by the outcome of Sunday's Dolphins-Bills game.
-The NFC wild-card matchups were set beforehand, with the top-seeded 49ers receiving a bye:
+The Bills' win over the Dolphins on Sunday night set up the AFC wild card matchups.
+The NFC wild card matchups were set beforehand, with the top-seeded 49ers receiving a bye:

 - No. 7 Green Bay Packers at No. 2 Dallas Cowboys